ChloeL-E/msp3-trailfinders/TESTING.md

     * When testing the responsiveness of the site, I found that the form pages e.g. add_hike, edit_hike, login, register, were'nt responsive on samll screen sizes.
 A quick search found a blog by Lindsay on [Medium](https://medium.com/@urchykli/nested-grids-using-bootstrap-8673b6bd7ec3)which indicated i'd forgotted to correctly nest the forms within bootstraps nested grid system.
 I also found [mdbootstrap](https://mdbootstrap.com/how-to/bootstrap/change-input-width#:~:text=Example%3A%20To%20change%20the%20width,form-outline%20element.) as it showed me how to easily ammedn width size of input elements in relation to parent element.

+    * An issue in deployment occurred when testing the site whereby the data did not appear to be being stored in the database.
+An error was found in the __init__.py and env.py pages.
+The 'database_URL' variable should have matched the configuration variable 'DB_URl' that was set in Heroku.
+Once the correction was updated in the local IDE to match the key in heroku, the database was accessible and the deployed site was able to store data.

 - - -
 -   ### Accessibility